 The implantable collamer lens is an option for patients who are not suitable for LASIK because of a very high prescription or a thin cornea, or both.
-You can schedule a free consultation today at Ophthalmic Consultants of London to find out what procedure is best suited for you.
+You can schedule a consultation today at Ophthalmic Consultants of London to find out what procedure is best suited for you.

 During Implantable Contact Lens surgery, an artificial lens made from a very thin bio-compatible material is inserted in front of the natural lens.
 It works by providing additional focusing power to the eye’s optical system.